Dev-Japhyl/zero_day/0x00-vagrant/README.md

-This project is about setting up a virtual machine, then using carry out the tasks.
+This project is about setting up a virtual machine, then using git to carry out the tasks.